mrismanaziz/Reforestation/README.md

-## It takes guts to be an organ donor.
+## I thought about going on an all-almond diet.
+But that's just nuts.